Initiatives in Aircraft Flight Operations

 ANA's president is currently selected as a member of the Board of Governors (BOG) and its suborganization advisory committees for the environment and cargo.

-ANA has been elected as a member of the Sustainability and Environment Advisory Council (SEAC), an environmental advisory committee, for five consecutive years.
+ANA has been elected as a member of the Sustainability and Environment Advisory Council (SEAC), an environmental advisory committee, for 7 consecutive years.
 We discuss environmental problems and issues at regular meetings held twice a year and at regularly held teleconferences.
 We also provide advice to the Board of Directors and other organizations to resolve issues that will likely arise in the airline industry.

 ATAG (Air Transport Action Group)